awsdocs/amazon-ec2-user-guide/doc_source/Using_Filtering.md

 ## List and filter resources across Regions using Amazon EC2 Global View<a name="global-view"></a>

 Amazon EC2 Global View enables you to view some of your Amazon EC2 and Amazon VPC resources across a single AWS Region, or across multiple Regions in a single console\.
-Using Amazon EC2 Global View, you can view a summary of all of your VPCs, subnets, instances, security groups, and volumes across all of the Regions for which your AWS account is enabled\.
+Using Amazon EC2 Global View, you can view a summary of all of your VPCs, subnets, instances, security groups, volumes, and Auto Scaling groups across all of the Regions for which your AWS account is enabled\.
 Amazon EC2 Global View also provides *global search* functionality that lets you search for specific resources or specific resource types across multiple Regions simultaneously\.

 Amazon EC2 Global View does not let you modify resources in any way\.